Sunday, March 27, 2022

 But in the full extent of the word, a peacemaker is one, who, as they have opportunity, "does good to all.”
 One who, being filled with the love of God and all humanity, cannot confine the expressions of it to their own family, or friends, or acquaintances, or party; or to those who share their own opinions; no, nor those who are partakers of like precious faith, but steps over all these narrow bounds, that they may do good to everyone; that they may, some way or other, manifest love to neighbors and strangers, friends and enemies.

-They do good to them all, as they have opportunity, that is, on every possible occasion; "redeeming the time;" in order to buy up every opportunity, improve every hour, losing no moment where they may profit another.
+They do good to them all, as they have opportunity, that is, on every possible occasion; "redeeming the time;" in order to buy up every opportunity, improve every hour, losing no moment where they may be of help to another.

 One does Good to the uttermost of their power, even among the bodies of all people.
 They rejoice to “deal bread to the hungry," (Isaiah 58:7) and to "cover the naked with a garment.”

 Is any a stranger?
 He takes him in, and relieves him according to his necessities.
 Are any sick or in prison?
 He visits them, and administers such help as they stand most in need of.
-And all this he does, not as unto man; but remembering him that hath said "Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
+And all this he does, not as unto anyone; but remembering him that said, "Inasmuch as you have done it unto one of the least of these, you have done it unto me.”

 How much more does this person rejoice, if they can do any good to the soul of another person!